What do I need for flute lessons?

 The flute needs to be swabbed out with the cleaning rod and inner swab after every time the flute is played.
 This will keep the pads dry which can prevent them from tearing or leaking (which will need to get repaired).
 Also use a polishing cloth on the outside of the flute to wipe away dirt, sweat, and oils.

-Music can be found at your local music store, Flutistry, Flute World, Flute Center of New York, Sheet Music Plus, etc. depending on what is assigned to you.
+Music can be found at your local music store, Flutistry, Flute World, Flute Center of New York, Sheet Music Plus, Amazon, etc. depending on what is assigned to you.

 Other Music Supplies

 Essential for the intermediate and advanced flutist!
 These apps can also be used: Pro Metronome, Tonal Energy.